Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 The resolved Promise is then pushed to the `_services` array using the push() function.

-After all iterations have completed, the function returns a new Promise that resolves with an array of all the services.
+After all iterations have been completed, the function returns a new Promise that resolves with an array of all the services.
 This is achieved using the Promise.all() function, which takes an array of Promises as input and returns a Promise that resolves with an array of the resolved values of each Promise in the input array.

-In this case, `Promise.all(_services)` returns a Promise that resolves with an array containing all the service objects resolved from the _service Promises.
+In this case, `Promise.all(_services)` returns a Promise that resolves with an array containing all the service objects resolved from the `_service` Promises.
 The await keyword is used to wait for the Promise.all() function to complete and return the array of services before assigning it to the services variable.

 Finally, the `renderServices()` function is called to display the retrieved services on the webpage.